madeso/bookshelf/samples/uibook/chapter-8.md

+title = "Chapter 8: Designing for People Who Have Better Things To Do With Their Lives, Part Three"
++++
 One of the early principles of GUI interfaces was that you shouldn't ask people to remember things that the computer could remember.
 The classic example is the Open File dialog box, which shows people a list of files rather than asking them to recall and type the exact file name.
 People remember things a lot better when they are given some clues, and they'd always rather choose something from a list than have to recall it from memory

 Another example is the menus themselves.
 Historically, providing a complete menu of available commands replaced the old command-line interfaces, where you had to memorize the commands you wanted to use.
 And this is, fundamentally, the reason why command line interfaces are just  **not ** better than GUI interfaces, no matter what your UNIX friends tell you.
 Using a command line interface is like having to learn Korean to order food in a Seoul branch of McDonalds.
 Using a menu based interface is like being able to point to the food you want and nod your head vigorously: it conveys the same information with no learning curve.